tonyzdev/tonyzdev.github.io/index.md

 # News

 - May, 2023 - **Grand Prize at the National Level** in *9th China National College Students Competition on Energy Economics*.
-Yunfei Chen, Luhan You and <u>Tonglin Zhang</u>. *Research on offshore wind power investment evaluation based on real options.* [<a class="hover-link" herf="http://energy.qibebt.ac.cn/eneco/contribution/index.html#/newsDetail?id=9d66d0a0-f870-11ed-9cd6-4baac5585629&activeTab=1&select=9">Learn more</a>]
+Yunfei Chen, Luhan You and <u>Tonglin Zhang</u>. *Research on offshore wind power investment evaluation based on real options.* [<a href="http://energy.qibebt.ac.cn/eneco/contribution/index.html#/newsDetail?id=9d66d0a0-f870-11ed-9cd6-4baac5585629&activeTab=1&select=9">Learn more</a>]

 # Advertisement
 ### IS Reading Group (Assist in promoting)
 Inspired by many open talks in other subjects, we aim to organize an **information systems** paper readings series.
 Our initial targeted audience is mainly the beginners in this field, particularly undergraduates and PhD students.
-We are also targeting to introduce more advanced topics in this area by inviting experts in information systems. [<a herf="https://hkustconnect-my.sharepoint.com/:x:/g/personal/sjinaj_connect_ust_hk/Eco3xT5Q8EpEhAZwBiLHgwUBAVl4ysgHgb8ViZbq1uYIag?rtime=vXcFEJlc3Eg" class="hover-link">Paper Lists</a>] You can email me (siyuan.jin@connect.ust.hk) if you want to join us.
+We are also targeting to introduce more advanced topics in this area by inviting experts in information systems. [<a href="https://hkustconnect-my.sharepoint.com/:x:/g/personal/sjinaj_connect_ust_hk/Eco3xT5Q8EpEhAZwBiLHgwUBAVl4ysgHgb8ViZbq1uYIag?rtime=vXcFEJlc3Eg" >Paper Lists</a>] You can email me (siyuan.jin@connect.ust.hk) if you want to join us.

 # Academic Background
 <div class="hightlight-text" style="border:0.5px solid; padding: 10px; border-radius: 10px; " >